-This homemade Turkey Brine recipe will transform your holiday table!
-A wet brine seasoned with fresh herbs, citrus, brown sugar, garlic, and spices infuses the meat with mouthwatering flavor and juicy texture for the perfect turkey.
+This homemade Turkey Brine recipe will transform your holiday turkey!
+A wet brine seasoned with fresh herbs, citrus, brown sugar, and spices infuses the meat with mouthwatering flavor for a perfectly tender and juicy turkey.

 In a large pot, combine 4 cups of water, salt, and sugar.
 (If you have a pot big enough to fit your turkey in, use it.
 If not, any 4-quart pot will work.)
 Place over medium-high heat and bring to a simmer, stirring occasionally, just until the salt and sugar are dissolved.
 Remove from the heat.